madamogarte/atlantic-housing-analysis/docs/README.md

 This project analyzes housing starts across Atlantic Canada (Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland and Labrador) using 29 datasets from Statistics Canada and CMHC (2015-2022).

+\## Data Files

+All 29 original datasets are available in the [`data/raw/`](data/raw/) folder:
+- Vacancy rates for all 4 provinces
+- Income data (market income and detailed income)
+- Population estimates
+- Average rents for all major Atlantic cities
+- CMHC Rental Market Reports (2019-2025)

+These files were downloaded from Statistics Canada and CMHC.

 \## Key Results